 We support communities and families to create the safe, stable, nurturing environment children need to reach their potential.

-For families that interact with the child welfare system, ZERO TO THREE’s evidence-based Safe Babies Court Team™ approach ignites collective action in local communities to strengthen families experiencing extreme hardships and meet the urgent needs of infants and toddlers who are under court jurisdiction and/or in foster care.
+For families that interact with the child welfare system, ZERO TO THREE’s team-based Safe Babies approach ignites collective action across states and communities by using the science of early childhood development to meet the urgent needs of infants and toddlers who are under court jurisdiction and/or in foster care.

 America’s babies need broad, bold changes to ensure their well-being.